Bruce Anderson (politician)

-Bruce Douglas Anderson (born March 12, 1950) is an American politician and member of the Minnesota Senate.
-A member of the Republican Party of Minnesota, he represents District 29, which includes portions of Hennepin and Wright Counties in central Minnesota.
+Bruce Douglas Anderson (March 12, 1950 – July 21, 2025) was an American politician and member of the Minnesota Senate.
+A member of the Republican Party of Minnesota, he represented District 29, which includes portions of Hennepin and Wright Counties in central Minnesota.

 Early life, education, and career

 Anderson attended North Hennepin Junior College in Brooklyn Park in 1968–69, and received aviation electronics training during his time in the United States Navy in 1970–73.
 He received an A.A. in agribusiness from Willmar Technical College in 1976, and later earned a B.S. in business management from Northwestern College.
 He was a sales manager for Centra Sota Cooperative from 1976 to 1986.
 He was a member of the Minnesota Governor's Advisory Board for Technology for Persons with Disabilities in the 1990s.

 Anderson was a member of the Minnesota Air National Guard, and a former Master Sergeant in the United States Air National Guard.
 He was the 1990 Republican-endorsed candidate for the United States House of Representatives in the old 6th Congressional District.